Restoring artefacts to tell tales of yore

 NHB oversees the HCC and other cultural institutions here.

-HCC director Ong Chiew Yen, 47, took The Straits Times on an exclusive tour of the centre's premises this month.
+HCC director Ong Chiew Yen, 47, took The Sunday Times on an exclusive tour of the centre's premises last month.

 Now in her second year at the helm, Ms Ong highlighted how, just 20 years ago, having such world-class, purpose-built facilities for cultural objects was a pipe dream.